 Note: For the purpose of Title II reporting, an enrolled candidate is defined as a candidate who has been admitted to a teacher preparation program, but who has not yet completed the program during the academic year being reported.
 Starting in 2018-19, demographic data were reported for total enrollment (enrolled candidates and program completers).
-New options "Non-binary/Other" "Gender not reported" and "Race/Ethnicity not reported" became available starting in the 2018-19 reporting year.
+New options "Non-binary/Other", "Gender not reported" and "Race/Ethnicity not reported" became available starting in the 2018-19 reporting year.

 Table 6g below displays total enrollment in the teacher preparation programs for the past five years.
 Data include both enrolled candidates as well as program completers in the same academic year to provide a full picture of total enrollment at teacher preparation programs.

-There have been significant increases for both alternative routes - 42.7 percent for Alternative IHE-based and 93 percent for Alternative LEA-based.
-There has been a small increase (by 2.6 percent) for the Traditional route as well.
-When all three routes were combined, there has been an increase of 3,500 candidates (by 10.8 percent) between 2015-16 and 2019-20.
+There has been a steady increase of total enrollment in all three routes - 7.1 percent for Traditional, 16.6 percent for Alternative IHE-based, and 53.7 percent for Alternative LEA-based in the past five years.
+When all three routes were combined, there has been an increase of 3,736 candidates (by 10.4 percent) between 2016-17 and 2020-21.

 Table 6g.
-Total Enrollment (Enrolled Candidates and Program Completers) 5-year Trend by Route, 2015-16 to 2019-20
+Total Enrollment (Enrolled Candidates and Program Completers) 5-year Trend by Route, 2016-17 to 2020-21

 Table 6h below displays total enrollment (enrolled candidates and program completers) by higher education segments for the past five years.
-California State University showed an increase of 10.8 percent between 2015-16 and 2019-20 and Private/Independent Institution also showed an increase of 8.2 percent.
-However, University of California showed a decline of 15.5 percent in the total enrollment between 2015-16 and 2019-20.
+California State University and Private/Independent Institution showed an increase of 10 percent between 2016-17 and 2020-21.
+However, University of California showed a decline of 23.7 percent in the total enrollment between 2016-17 and 2020-21.

 Table 6h.
-Total Enrollment (Enrolled Candidates plus Program Completers) 5-year Trend by Higher Education Segment, 2015-16 to 2019-20
+Total Enrollment (Enrolled Candidates plus Program Completers) 5-year Trend by Higher Education Segment, 2016-17 to 2020-21